African-American history: African origins

 In the account of Olaudah Equiano, he described the process of being transported to the colonies and being on the slave ships as a horrific experience.
 On the ships, the enslaved Africans were separated from their family long before they boarded the ships.
 Once aboard the ships the captives were then segregated by gender.
 Under the deck, the enslaved Africans were cramped and did not have enough space to walk around freely.
 Enslaved males were generally kept in the ship's hold, where they experienced the worst of crowding.
 The captives stationed on the floor beneath low-lying bunks could barely move and spent much of the voyage pinned to the floorboards, which could, over time, wear the skin on their elbows down to the bone.
 Due to the lack of basic hygiene, malnourishment, and dehydration diseases spread wildly and death was common.

 The women on the ships were often raped by the crewmen.
 Women and children were often kept in rooms set apart from the main hold to give crewmen access to the women.
 However, these rooms also gave enslaved women better access to information on the ship's crew, fortifications, and daily routine, but little opportunity to communicate this to the men confined in the ship's hold.
 Women instigated, among other attempts at mutiny, a 1797 insurrection aboard the slave ship Thomas by stealing weapons and passing them to the men below as well as engaging in hand-to-hand combat with the ship's crew.
 Enslaved males were the most likely candidates to mutiny but were only able to at times they were on deck.
 While rebellions did not happen often, they were usually unsuccessful.
 In order for the crew members to keep the enslaved Africans under control and prevent future rebellions, the crews were often twice as large and members would instill fear into the enslaved Africans through brutality and harsh punishments.
 It took about six months from the time of capture for enslaved Africans to arrive on the plantations of their European masters.
 Africans were completely cut off from their families, home, and community life and were forced to adjust to a new way of life.

+White men sexually assaulted and abused black slaves on slave ships and plantations.
+Enslaved black women were often forced to be naked on slave ships and were often sexually abused by white sailors.

+President Andrew Jackson, a significant slaveholder, implemented the Indian Removal Act of 1830 to displace tens of thousands of Native Americans from their traditional lands.
+He pursued this action mainly to make available 25 million acres of productive Southern land for white settlers, which swiftly promoted the growth of plantation agriculture and the practice of African American slavery in the Southern slave states.
+The removal of Native Americans in the South for the white demand of African American slavery resulted in the Trail of Tears and the deaths of thousands of Native Americans.